Ghirensics/ghiro/docs/src/index.rst

 Ghiro is an *Open Source* software for digital photo and digital image forensics.
 The forensic analysis is fully automated, report data can be searched or aggregated in different perspectives.
+Ghiro is designed to assist you and your team in the process of analyzing a massive amount of images, it could become an essential tool in your forensic lab.

 This documentation will explain what Ghiro is, which techniques it uses for forensic analysis, how to set up it and how to use it.